roxiness/routify.dev/CONTRIBUTING.md

 # Branch logic

-* Please branch out from staging
+* Please branch out from master
-* Create a pull request with branch base of staging
+* Create a pull request with branch base of master

 ## Info